New Nordic Cuisine: Restaurants

 Since its opening, Copenhagen's Noma restaurant (short for nordisk mad meaning "Nordic food") has been a flagship for and at the forefront of developing and materializing the ideas behind the New Nordic Cuisine.
 Aiming to serve dishes prepared under guidelines drawn up for the new cuisine it was repeatedly awarded the title of "world's best restaurant" in 2010, 2011, 2012, and again in 2014 by the Restaurant magazine, supported by the San Pellegrino mineral water company.
 Other restaurants in Copenhagen and the provinces have followed the trend, attracting increasing interest at home and abroad.
 Among those who have adopted the new approach to cooking are Ti Trin Ned in Fredericia, Geranium in Copenhagen, Maaemo in Oslo and former Restaurant Malling & Schmidt in Aarhus.

+Fäviken

 Magnus Nilsson's small restaurant Fäviken in rural Sweden closed in 2019 but has been very influential in developing and inventing New Nordic Cuisine.

+FIKA cafe

+At the American Swedish Institute, FIKA cafe serves New Nordic offerings.
+The cafe utilizes seasonal, locally grown vegetables and fish from Lake Superior, such as herring.

+Aquavit

+Aquavit Led by Swedish chef Emma Bengtsson, this is probably the most refined Nordic restaurant outside Scandinavia.
+It blends classic Scandinavian cooking with modern New Nordic techniques and has held Michelin stars for years.
+The cured seafood, root vegetables, and restrained plating are textbook New Nordic.